While Instagram has been reluctant to share overarching statistics about Reels — its answer to TikTok — brands have been achieving impressive results.

 The user’s interaction history

-Crucially, these factors aren’t time-limited.
+Crucially, these factors are flexible.
 In other words, getting loads of interactions as soon as you publish your Reel doesn’t help it appear higher up in individual users’ feeds.
-Nor does not getting immediate interaction hinder its visibility.
+Not getting immediate interaction hinders its visibility.

 The upshot is that there’s no pressure for you to pinpoint when your audience is most active.
-Instead, you can give your post a boost by publishing it before other brands start crowding in on users’ feeds.
+Instead, you can boost your post by publishing it before other brands crowd on users’ feeds.

 To hijack a bunch of expressions, while your audience isn’t necessarily made up of early birds or night owls, being an early bird on Instagram can help you catch the proverbial worm.

-Find out the best time for your audience
+Find the best time to post Instagram reels for your audience

 The research from Influencer Marketing Hub offers a good indication of when to post when you have a brand-new account.
 Most Instagram users are aged 25–34 — typically working professionals with limited time during the day to scroll through their feeds and interact with content.

-Consequently, you might think the best advice is to post Instagram Reels before and after work when users have access to their phones; however, this doesn’t paint the most accurate picture on a case-by-case basis.
+Consequently, you might think the best advice is to post Instagram Reels before and after work when users can access their phones; however, this doesn’t paint the most accurate picture on a case-by-case basis.

 To help you drill into your specific audience, Instagram provides insights (appropriately called Instagram Insights) into the accounts that view and interact with your profile.

-Once you establish your Instagram Insights account, you can start to rely on your own analytics to find the best time to post Instagram Reels.
+Once you establish your Instagram Insights account, you can rely on your analytics to find the best time to post Reels.
 With the help of Instagram Insights, you can gauge when your target audience is most active and tailor your content plan accordingly.

 For example, if most of your followers live in a different country than you, adjust the posting time to their local time zone.

 You can also analyze the content that performs best with your audience and compare it to other posts, revealing new patterns over time.
-Once you’ve identified when your followers are most active and responsive, you can keep a consistent schedule and track your progress as you go.
+Once you’ve identified when your followers are most active and responsive, you can keep a consistent schedule and track your progress.

-To access these insights, you’ll need to change your Instagram account to either a business or creator account.
+You must change your Instagram account to a business or creator account to access these insights.
 This is a simple process:

 Once you have access, your account will start tracking data on your audience’s demographics.
-You can then use this information to personalize your strategy and optimize your Reels content for maximum engagement.
-Instagram will break down your audience according to top cities, top countries, ages, and genders.
+You can then use this information to personalize your strategy and optimize your reel content for maximum engagement.
+Instagram will break down your audience according to top cities, countries, ages, and genders.

-You’ll also be able to access data on when your audience is most active.
+You can also access data on when your audience is most active.
 Instagram will break this information down into days and hours.

-In the example above, there is less of an incentive to post in the morning before work because the audience is less active on Instagram at that time.
-For this account, the optimal posting time is between 6 pm and 12 am, as that is when engagement peaks.
-With this information, you can optimize your Reel content for the times when people are most likely to be interacting with your content online.
+In the example above, there is less incentive to post in the morning before work because the audience is less active on Instagram.
+For this account, the optimal posting time is between 6 pm and 12 am, when engagement peaks.
+With this information, you can optimize your Reel content for when people are most likely to interact with your content online.

-Analytics is a vital component of the content strategy, but when you’re operating on multiple platforms, it can be challenging to keep track of all the data.
+Analytics is a vital component of the content strategy.
+Still, keeping track of all the data can be challenging when operating on multiple platforms.
 A social media scheduler like Loomly enables you to schedule posts easily.
 It provides insights into your content’s performance through in-house analytics.

 Loomly can gather data from across your social media platforms, including Instagram, Facebook, and YouTube, and present it in a single dashboard, helping you create an effective content strategy tailored to your audience’s needs.